dmrkv/teximo/README.md

 1. Click "Open System Settings"
 2. Navigate to Privacy & Security → Accessibility
-3. Click the lock icon and enter your password
 4. Find 'Teximo' in the list and check the box
-5. Return to Teximo and click "Check Again"

 ## Usage